 - S. s. sula: Caribbean and southwest Atlantic islands

 - S. s. rubripes: Tropical Pacific and Indian Oceans

 18. Do red-footed boobys mate for life?

 Red-footed boobies do not necessarily mate for life, but they do stay with the same mate through several breeding seasons.

 Some individuals are forced to take a new mate when their previous one doesn’t show up to the breeding site, probably due to predation at sea.
-Divorce also happens occasionally.
+And they will occasionally choose a different mate.

 Speaking of mating, these boobies are known to perform an impressive balancing act that matches their clown appearance during their mating ritual.
 They show off their colorful necks, point at the sky with their bills, and wave their big red feet around–all while standing on tree branches.

 19. At what age do red-footed boobys lay eggs?